saidvandeklundert/saidvandeklundert.github.io/_posts/2019-10-31-mpls_l3vpn_cisco_iosxr_juniper_mx.md

-It is possible to explicitly configure an import and an export policy in Juniper but another option is the configuration of ‘vrf-target’.
+It is possible to explicitly configure an import and an export policy in Juniper.
+In our case though, we used ‘vrf-target’.
 This will ensure the referenced route-target is attached to IPv4 as well as IPv6 routes.
 Additionally, it will make sure that routes tagged with that target are imported into the vrf as well.
-After configuring ‘vrf-target’, Juniper will actually create some ‘hidden’ route policies:
+After configuring ‘vrf-target’, Juniper will actually create several ‘hidden’ route policies:

 <pre style="font-size:12px">
 salt@vmx01:r6> show policy